andradaVoinea/react-movie-app/README.md

-This React project has multiple pages: Home, Login, Signup and Profile (which use Firebase authentication) The sign in will connect to Firebase when a user tries to sign in, and when a user signs up, we will use Firebase auth to store the user in the Firebase auth database.
-I built this app using React and Redux.
+This React project has multiple pages: Home, Login, Signup and Profile (which use Firebase authentication) The sign in will connect to Firebase when a user tries to sign in, and when a user signs up I used Firebase auth to store the user in the Firebase auth database.
+I built this app using React, Redux, Axios, tmdb API and youtube-react.
 I used my knowledge of React (useEffect, useState), JavaScript for using higher order functions such as map, filter, reduce and React-router for navigation!